The Sugar is the Same

 - The Ministry of Agriculture, Forestry and Fisheries of Japan (MAFF)

 - Food Standards Australia New Zealand (FSANZ)

-- Independent scientific analyses conducted by internationally recognized laboratories showed that the sugar from Roundup Ready sugar beets is identical at the molecular level to the sugar from other, comparably grown sugar beets.
+- Independent scientific analyses conducted by internationally recognized laboratories showed that the sugar from Roundup Ready sugar beets, which are enhanced through biotechnology, is identical at the molecular level to the sugar from other, comparably grown sugar beets.